jchapuis/fullstackscala-scaladays2025/slides.md

 trait LocaleState:
   val currentTranslations: Var[Translations]

-  def i18n$(selector: Translations => String): Signal[String] = currentI18n.signal.map(selector(_))
+  def i18n$(selector: Translations => String): Signal[String] = currentTranslations.signal.map(selector(_))
 ```

+ - subscription: `text <-- locale.i18n$(_.settings.panel.applyChangesButton)`

+^ - LocaleState is a trait, that has a currentTranslations laminar Var
+- This Laminar Var is not to be confused with scala's var
-^ - A Var, here containing all labels for a certain language, represents mutable state that can be observed
+- it contains all labels for a certain language
+- the Var represents mutable state that can be observed
- - from this var, we can derive a signal that allow us to subscribe to changes
+ - from this var, we can derive a signal that allow us to subscribe to changes, as we have seen just before

 ---